 What is Pepto-Bismol?

 Most people are probably familiar with Pepto-Bismol and perhaps have taken it themselves for a GI ailment.
-The active ingredient is bismuth subsalicylate and it is is available as a liquid or tablet.
+The active ingredient is bismuth subsalicylate and it is available as a liquid or tablet.
 While the exact mechanism of action is not completely understood, Pepto-Bismol seems to have antidiarrheal, antibacterial, and anti-inflammatory properties in humans.
 It may also have similar affects in dogs.

 Is Pepto-Bismol safe for dogs?